Study Days & Hours

 —Thomas Watson, The Beatitudes

-This Autumn, Matthew Mason is offering a series of five online sessions of teaching on the Beatitudes.
+Matthew Mason is offers a series of five online sessions of teaching on the Beatitudes.
 The content will be equivalent to an in-person study day, but spread across five shorter sessions.
-There are two options: Tuesday mornings (10:45 – 12:00) and Thursday afternoons (3:45 – 5:00).
-The same material will be covered at both.
+These sessions are available to teach for groups around the UK.
+Please get in touch with us via email if you would like to find out more.

 The Beatitudes have historically been near the heart of Christian preaching and teaching on living as a Christian—from patristic homilies to Reformation, Puritan and modern expositions, either on their own, or as part of series on the Sermon on the Mount.